Course Start Date

 Jindal Fellowship Program is a one-year program that will train students in advanced research skills.
 In addition to carrying out individualized research, students will undertake an extended internship of up to four months during the second semester.
 The internship will be related to their further study and career plans.
 Students will work closely with a mentor who has expertise in their chosen field of study.
 Major areas of concentration available to Fellowship students include; Psychology, Economics, International Business, Political Science, Literature, History and Global Studies.
 Students will need to complete courses and internships worth 30 credits.

-Candidates must have earned a B.A. degree from a UGC recognized and fully accredited institution in India or abroad.
-The desired GPA upon graduation is a minimum of 60% or equivalent.
+Candidates must have earned an undergraduate degree from a UGC recognized and fully accredited institution in India or abroad.
+Candidates with exceptional academic and/or extracurricular records are encouraged to apply.

 Advanced Writing (4 credits): The intensive and immersive writing program encourages students to consider their written work in their embedded environment; one that is constituted through many historical, cultural and political determinants but is mediated through different forms of technology.